 When a Pod lights up, dribble the ball around the inner-square pole adjacent to the Pod, continue to dribble towards the Pod and tap it with your foot.
 Quickly return to the center Pod to proceed.
 With only 45 seconds, the Agility X Dribble drill is a great opportunity to show off your dribbling skills, outpace your teammates and earn your coach’s stamp of approval.

-Every second counts; no one knows this better than a footballer.
-Spanish football legend Xavi Hernández once said, “Think quickly, look for spaces.
+Every second counts; no one knows this better than a soccer player.
+Spanish soccer legend Xavi Hernández once said, “Think quickly, look for spaces.
 That’s what I do: look for spaces.
 All day.”
 Holding the ball is just half of the game; situational awareness of the opposition, noting open space and planning the next move are the components of an unbeatable player.

 BlazePod’s ‘Slalom and Shoot’ drill is the perfect exercise to practice individual skills in a group training session, improve spatial awareness skills, and gain better ball control.
 The whole team can get involved, or you can complete the drill with a trainer by your side.
 But, remember, there is a difference between ‘looking’ and ‘seeing.’
 Make sure you’re not just looking for the sake of it, or you’re wasting seconds you don’t have.